microsoft/CCF/doc/operators/start_network.rst

 but will spend a larger proportion of its execution resources creating and verifying signatures.
 Setting signature frequency is a trade-off between transaction latency and throughput.

-Two options are provided to that end, the first ```--sig-max-tx``` is the maximum number of transactions that should be allowed to occur between two signatures, and the second, ```--sig-max-ms``` is the maximum number of milliseconds that should be allowed to elapse between two signatures.
+Two options are provided to that end:

+- ``--sig-max-tx``: maximum number of transactions between two signatures
+- ``--sig-max-ms``: maximum time in milliseconds between two signatures.

 Adding a New Node to the Network
 --------------------------------